VacCrow/vaccrow.github.io/guides/ultimates/DSR.md

 ___

 + **<ins>Holy Comet</ins>:**
-Two Tanks/Healers or two DPS recieve a red marker.
+Two Tanks/Healers or two DPS receive a red marker.
 When it disappears, meteors will drop at the player location at regular interval.
 When a meteor drops it deals small <span class="magic">magical damage</span> to surround players.
 If two meteors are to close to each other, they will explode and deal very high <span class="magic">magical damage</span> and apply a <span class="debuff">Damage Down</span> debuff.
 </div>